-The Oregon Department of Education will establish a process with ARP ESSER funds to create high-quality out-of-school programs through the application of evidence-based practice to address unfinished learning and increase opportunities that elevate relationships, enrichment, and well-rounded learning that matters to students by:
+The Oregon Department of Education has not yet determined the specific strategies in using ARP ESSER Funds for Evidence-Based After School Programs.
+However, the Department is in the process of establishing a foundation in which the funds create high-quality out-of-school programs through the application of evidence-based practice to address unfinished learning and increase opportunities that elevate relationships, enrichment, and well-rounded learning that matters to students Some of the early concepts in which ODE will use as a starting point in developing specific strategies for after school programs include:

 - 1. Providing opportunities for academic enrichment and tutorial services to help students, particularly students who have been disproportionately impacted by the pandemic, to meet state performance standards in core academic subjects such as reading, writing, science and mathematics. - 2.
-Offering students a broad array of additional services, programs and activities, including but not limited to: - a) Strengths-based, trauma- and social emotional learning- informed, equity-centered mental health services and supports; - b) cultural and linguistic learning; - c) well-rounded youth development activities; - d) career and technical education (CTE); - e) work-based learning; - f) CTE student leadership organizations (CTSO) engagement/activities and postsecondary preparation; - g) service learning; - h) arts, music, physical fitness; and - i) internship or apprenticeship programs that are designed to reinforce and complement the regular academic program of participating students.
+Offering students a broad array of additional services, programs and activities, including but not limited to:

+- a) Strengths-based, trauma- and social emotional learning- informed, equity-centered mental health services and supports; - b) cultural and linguistic learning; - c) well-rounded youth development activities; - d) career and technical education (CTE); - e) work-based learning; - f) CTE student leadership organizations (CTSO) engagement/activities and postsecondary preparation; - g) service learning; - h) arts, music, physical fitness; and - i) internship or apprenticeship programs that are designed to reinforce and complement the regular academic program of participating students. - 3.
+Family and community engagement opportunities that support an active and meaningful connection to their children's education which ensure whole family access to additional services, including but not limited to, community-based health, mental health, social services, and other enrichment opportunities.